hseager/you-are-merlin/README.md

 - More types of encounters like puzzles and riddles etc
     - Choice encounter with reward or damage
 - Require key for main boss
-- Split items into weapons, armor, utilities
+- Split items into types like weapons, armor, utilities

 #### later
 - Better visuals for life/attack